arriadevoe/fetch-rewards-be-challenge/README.md

 ### Add transactions for a specific payer and date

 Add a single or multiple transactions for a specific payer and date.
 Payer and timestamp values must both be strings, with timestamp in the following format: `YYYY-MM-DDTHH:MM:SSZ`.
 Points values must be integers.
+Returns a response with all available transactions in the data store.

 #### Request
 `POST /transactions`